 The Bottom of the funnel (BOFU) was handled by the sales team.

-However, the problem typically arose somewhere in-between these two levels, which was somewhat a gray zone for many.
+However, the problem typically arose somewhere in-between these two levels, which was somewhat a grey zone for many.
 This zone was the handing over of the leads by the marketing team to the sales team.
-Millions of leads have got lost just for one simple reason: ineffective and inefficient handover of the lead by one team to another.
+Millions of leads have got lost just for one simple reason: the ineffective and inefficient handover of the lead by one team to another.

 This problem can be solved by creating a layer in the funnel in between the TOFU and BOFU: The Middle of the funnel, or (MOFU).
 This is the zone of active coordination between the Marketing and sales teams, to ensure that the lead handover is made process bound, humane and seamless.
-This will eliminate the frictions between the two teams and increases their confidence in each other.
+This will eliminate the friction between the two teams and increases their confidence in each other.
 Above all, this will ensure that the customer gets a uniform experience while dealing with the company.

 In the BOFU stage, while handing over the lead, the marketing team will qualify the leads and pass it over to the sales team, detailing the communication they have had with the customer and any other important information that the sales team ought to know.

 After this, the sales team will initiate the discussion with the customers and qualify them further.
-At this stage, if they find that the customer is not worth pursuing, then they will inform the marketing team, with the reasons for dropping the lead.
+At this stage, if they find that the customer is not worth pursuing, then they will inform the marketing team, of the reasons for dropping the lead.
 If the marketing team disagrees, then they can discuss it further to see if the reasons are valid or not.
-At the end, both need to agree and convince each other regarding whether to pursue or drop the lead.
+In the end, both need to agree and convince each other regarding whether to pursue or drop the lead.